-3: Activating Raven X on your cellular provider
+3: Activating the Raven X

-- Installing the SIM - Configuring the APN
+- Installing the SIM

+- · Configuring the

+- APN

 This chapter provides step-by-step directions for activating your Raven X on your cellular provider's network.

 Installing the SIM

 The Subscriber Identity Module (SIM) in the Raven X is a smartcard that securely stores the key identifying a cellular subscriber.
 Generally, you will only need to install a SIM once in the life of the modem and it may be pre-installed by your Sierra Wireless Representative.